 Possible side effects

 Although Bacillus subtilis is generally considered very safe, some people may experience side effects.
-These usually include mild gastrointestinal symptoms such as bloating, discomfort or diarrhea.
+These typically include mild gastrointestinal symptoms such as bloating, discomfort or diarrhea.
 These symptoms are usually temporary as the body adapts to the changes in the intestinal flora.

 Bacillus subtillis and nattokinase